kanaka/data-defined-systems/docs/presentations/source/presentation.md

     - mount the docker socket to get events from host docker engine
 - can coexist with normal docker networking
-  - but typically you'll want to disable docker networking in your other containers for strong isolation from Internet at runtime.
+  - but typically you'll want to disable docker networking in your other services in order to have strong isolation from Internet at runtime.
+- conlink network configuration in a compose file looks like this:
+  - this shows conlink config defined at the top-level and within a service

 ---